rehman000/CTP-Hackathon-Documentation-Workshop/README.md

 <hr>

-- <b>Challenge 2:</b> Edit these lines such that the items in the list below are ordered!
+- **Challenge 2: Edit these lines such that the items in the list below are ordered!**

 <hr>